-[name of PHA] Resident name: Address: Date: Purpose The purpose of this notice is to inform you that [name of PHA] has determined that your family's income is above the income limit (over-income) according to federal rules for the public housing program.
+The purpose of this notice is to inform you that \\\\\ [name of PHA] has determined that your family's income is above the income limit (over-income) according to federal rules for the public housing program.
 This is your initial (first) notice.
-What happens next?

 For now, your rent will continue to be calculated as usual, you will continue to be offered a choice between income-based and flat rent, and you do not have to move.
 If your family remains over-income for the following 24 consecutive months, you will no longer be eligible for assistance under the public housing program.

-If you think that we have made a mistake and your family should not be considered over-income, you may request a hearing by calling: XXX-XXXX or emailing [address] or requesting more information from PHA staff at: [location].
+If you think that we have made a mistake and your family should not be considered over-income, you may request a hearing by calling: XXX-XXX or emailing [address] or requesting more information from PHA staff at: [location].
 If you wish to request a hearing, please do so as soon as possible.
 If you do not wish to request a hearing, you do not need to do anything at this time.